Text and pictures © 2005-2023 Guillaume Dargaud

 Right: My frozen face melting off slowly after a few hours working outside.
 There's enough to drink in the mustache to last for a while.

-In the meanwhile before the construction of Concordia finishes we all live in the summer camp.
-There's too much people anyway as Concordia will house only 34 in summer and 18 in winter (and only one room has been completed so far).
+In the meanwhile, before the construction of Concordia finishes, we all live in the summer camp.
+There's too many people anyway as Concordia will house only 34 in summer and 18 in winter (and only one room has been completed so far).
 Most people stay in 5 identical tents, shaped like half-tubes with 6 to 8 beds inside, a fuel stove, a ceiling fan to circulate the air, some storage and, very important, cardboard on the windows so we can sleep at 'night'.
-Our full body suits hanging from the ceiling, leading to some frights when you wake up at night and it seems that someone is standing on your bed.
+Our full body suits hanging from the ceiling, leading to some frights when you wake up at night and it seems that someone is standing on your bed, or worse, hanging from the ceiling...
 The tents are on a platform mounted on sleds and the fabric itself is made of several layers or plastic, bubble wrap and aluminum foil.
 They are quiet and fairly comfortable but we only go there to sleep.
 Radio operators, women, the doctor and station leaders sleep in the main building of the summer camp, a ragged mix of containers tied together which house the food storage, bathroom, kitchen, cleaning room, mess hall, italian TV and coffee room, and about 10 small dual sleeping rooms.
 There are a few other buildings spread about the camp, in particular the original Dome C accommodation: the Rebusco container, left here by one of the early traverses in 1995, before the summer campaigns started.
 The Rebusco is an all-integrated container, with melter, kitchen, generator, shower/bathroom, and some bunk beds.
 A few old-timers still sleep in it.

 If you were to arrive at Dome C, what would you notice ?
 A lot of small but telling details like: all the french have the same slippers, there's pizza for breakfast and cheese at every meal, naked women calendars above a coffee machine that doesn't deliver more than 5 drops of dark concentrate paste at the time, piles of stamped envelopes in the corners sent by totally unknown people, plastic bottles of beverages that have changed shape due to the freezing and subsequent thawing process, stacks of huge white Sorel boots in the entrance of the dinning hall, quadruple windows (often open), slippery ice forming on the ground at the joints between the containers and freezing our feet while we eat, piles of laptops with external drives in the office tent, stacks of DivX CDs in preparation for the winter...